dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When will you realize, the more you take, the less you have.**
+**Run when you can, walk if you have to, crawl if you must; just never give up.**

-Master Oogway
+Dean Karnazes